 Excerpted with permission from the publisher from Culture of Death: The Assault on Medical Ethics in America, by Wesley J. Smith, Encounter Books, San Francisco, California (© 2000).
 Click here to order.

-Wesley J. Smith, a senior fellow at the Discovery Institute, is an attorney and consultant for the International Task Force on Euthanasia and Assisted Suicide and a special consultant to the Center for Bioethics and Culture.
-He is an international lecturer and public speaker, appearing at political, university, medical, legal, bioethics, and community gatherings across the United States, Canada, Europe, South Africa, and Australia. j
+Wesley J. Smith is an attorney and consultant for the International Task Force on Euthanasia and Assisted Suicide and a special consultant to the Center for Bioethics and Culture.

-Attorney Wesley J. Smith is the author or co/author of 11 books.
-His most recent is A Rat Is a Pig Is a Dog Is a Boy.
-Among his other books are Power over Pain: How to Get the Pain Control You Need, Consumer's Guide to a Brave New World, Culture of Death: The Assault on Medical Ethics in America, Power Over Pain: How to Get the Pain Control You Need, and Forced Exit: the Slippery Slope from Assisted Suicide to Legalized Murder.
+Attorney Wesley J. Smith is the author or co/author of 12 books including A Rat Is a Pig Is a Dog Is a Boy, Power over Pain: How to Get the Pain Control You Need, Consumer's Guide to a Brave New World, Culture of Death: The Assault on Medical Ethics in America, Power Over Pain: How to Get the Pain Control You Need, and Forced Exit: the Slippery Slope from Assisted Suicide to Legalized Murder.
 Wesley J. Smith is on the advisory board of the Catholic Education Resource Center.
-He blogs at Secondhand Smoke.Copyright © 2000 Encounter Books
+He blogs at Human Exceptionalism.Copyright © 2000 Encounter Books

 back to top